-- Gymnasium/athletic entry: no work shall be included for this as there is a current project looking to start in 2019 that will provide a new entry to the fieldhouse, which will also be renovated to be the new spectator gym. - Athletic facility upgrades and locker rooms shall include renovation of existing pool and team locker rooms. - Outdoor athletic facilities shall include outdoor athletic storage space.
+- Gymnasium/athletic entry: no work shall be included for this as there is a recent project, wrapping up in 2020 that will provide a new entry to the fieldhouse, which was renovated to be the new spectator gym. - Athletic facility upgrades and locker rooms shall include renovation of existing pool locker rooms and team locker rooms. - Outdoor athletic facilities shall include outdoor athletic storage space.